atlassian/jenkins-for-jira/README.md

 This is an app that you can install on your Jira site and connect with a Jenkins server.
 It's built on top of Atlassian's [Forge platform](https://developer.atlassian.com/platform/forge/).

-After you instal the app, it will guide you through the process of setting everything up.
+After you install the app, it will guide you through the process of setting everything up.

 ### Architecture